simPod/GrafanaJsonDatasource/README.md

-## Simple JSON Datasource - a generic backend datasource
+## JSON Datasource - a generic backend datasource

-More documentation about datasource plugins can be found in the [Docs](https://github.com/grafana/grafana/blob/master/docs/sources/plugins/developing/datasources.md).

-This also serves as a living example implementation of a datasource.
+JSON Datasource is an enhanced version of the [Simple JSON Datasource](https://github.com/grafana/simple-json-datasource).

-Your backend needs to implement 4 urls:
+The JSON datasource executes JSON requests against arbitrary backends.
+To work with this datasource the backend needs to implement 4 urls:

  * `/` should return 200 ok.
 Used for "Test connection" on the datasource config page.
  * `/search` used by the find metric options on the query tab in panels.